-Psychologists and social workers from each team collaborate to prepare parents for what to expect, providing support and coping skills for dealing with guilt or grief, and advice for how to talk to family members about your child’s diagnosis.
+Psychologists and social workers from each team collaborate to prepare parents for what to expect, providing support and coping skills for adjusting to your child's diagnosis, and advice for how to talk to others about your child’s condition.

-As your child grows, she will go through many transition periods and you will have a variety of treatment decisions to make.
+As your child grows, he or she will go through many transition periods and you will have a variety of treatment decisions to make.
 You may need help making these decisions and coping with the social or emotional challenges that can come with having an appearance difference.
-These are some examples of the resources and services we provide to support your child and family during every stage of treatment and development.
+We provide support to your child and family during every stage of treatment and development.

-We can arrange Hospital tours to show patients the perioperative area, a patient room and waiting areas, and connect patients and families with educational tools such as Kid’s Health Galaxy, Megan’s story, and other resources to prepare children for their surgical experience.
+We can connect patients and families with educational tools such as Kid’s Health Galaxy, Megan’s story, and other resources to prepare children for their surgical experience.
 Child Life Specialists play an important role in working with our patients to minimize stress and make the Hospital experience as easy as possible.

 While many older children and adolescents want to be involved in the decision-making process, it is common for kids who have undergone many surgeries to feel “burnout.”
 They’re likely to make decisions based on the short term without thinking about long-term benefits because they don’t want to miss more school or have to spend more time in the Hospital.
 We help these patients understand how a surgery might help them now and in the future, and help them weigh the risks and benefits of elective procedures.

-Our psychologists will talk these things through with your family, recognizing the opinions of every family member to help you come to the best decision for your child.
+Our psychologists will talk with your family about these issues, recognizing the opinions of every family member to help you come to the best decision for your child.